AnastasiaBrinati/SABD_project2/README.md

 ### Running the Consumer

-Once the architecture has started, to run the consumer (flink cluster consisting of one jobmanager and one taskamanager), follow these steps:
+Once the architecture has started, to run the consumer (flink cluster consisting of one jobmanager and two taskmanagers), follow these steps:

 1. Start the consumer containers by running: